SteeltoeOSS/Samples/MusicStore/README.md

 * Spring Cloud Config Server - @ `http://localhost:8888`
 * Spring Cloud Eureka Server - @ `http://localhost:8761/eureka/`
 * MySql Database Server - @ `localhost:3306` username: `root`, password: `steeltoe` or Postgres Database Server @ `localhost:5432` username: `steeltoe`, password: `steeltoe`
-* Redis Cache - Optional, can be used for Session state backing store cache.
+* Redis Cache - Optional, can be used for Session state backing store.

 You have a three options to choose from in order to get these services up and running locally: